sebastiankasprzak/aws-amplify-workshop-react-native/03-appsync/README.md

 ### Adding mutations from within the GraphiQL Editor.

-In the GraphiQL editor, execute the following mutation to create a new restaurant in the API:
+In the GraphQL editor, execute the following mutation to create a new restaurant in the API:

 ```graphql
 mutation createRestaurant {